-a) dilandinges and rection risks Table 2: Challenges Action Plan There is a lack of reliable spatial data for planning and A proposal for establishing and investing in a sound reporting. spatial data infrastructure which will support efficie Poor integration of municipal systems. municipal operations has been set.
-A proposed Planning and development structure has Inadequate staff been submitted for Council's consideration.
+Table 2: Challenges Action Plan There is a lack of reliable spatial data for planning A proposal for establishing and investing in a sound spatial data and reporting. infrastructure which will support efficient municipal operations has Poor integration of municipal systems. been set.
+A proposed Planning and development structure has been submitted Inadequate staff for Council's consideration.
 Lack of Municipal data policies and by-law Policies and by-laws have been drafted.